Philip Pumerantz: Life and education

-Establishment of COMP
+Career

 In the mid-1970s, Pumerantz was contacted by a small group of osteopathic physicians in California who wanted to establish an osteopathic medical school there.
 Pumerantz, though officially behind the idea in his AOA role, didn't think a new osteopathic school was feasible.
 "There was just too much lined up against it, and too many people who said it couldn't be done," he remembered.

 However, many of the prominent osteopathic physicians in California (including Richard Eby, Ethan Allen, and Viola Fryman), finally convinced Pumerantz to lead the effort to establish a school."I had a list of reasons why it wouldn’t work, but when I started to think about it later, I realized a list of obstacles really was a plan to starting such a school," Pumerantz recalled.
 "You just needed to find a way around the obstacles."

 In September 1977, Pumerantz became the president of the new College of Osteopathic Medicine of the Pacific (COMP), located in a largely abandoned shopping mall in downtown Pomona.
 COMP's first class of 36 students was admitted in October 1978.
 The College later acquired the former JC Penney building in the mall for division into classrooms, offices and an anatomy lab.